silversub/terraform/tutorials/install_redhat_openshift.md

 # Tutorial: Deploying Red Hat OpenShift Container Platform on IBM Cloud
 {: #redhat}

-Use this tutorial to create a highly available Red Hat® OpenShift Container Platform 3.9 environment on IBM® Cloud infrastructure.
+Use this tutorial to create a highly available Red Hat® OpenShift Container Platform 3.10 environment on IBM® Cloud infrastructure.
 {: shortdesc}

 [Red Hat® OpenShift Container Platform ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.openshift.com/products/container-platform/) is built around a core of containers, with orchestration and management provided by Kubernetes, on a foundation of Atomic Host and Red Hat® Enterprise Linux.
 OpenShift Origin is the community distribution of Kubernetes that is optimized for continuous app development and multi-tenant deployment.
 The community project provides developer and operations-centric tools that are based on Kubernetes to enable rapid app development, deployment, scaling, and long-term app lifecycle maintenance.

-This tutorial shows how you can set up OpenShift Container Platform 3.9 on {{site.data.keyword.Bluemix_notm}} to take advantage of the high availability capabilities of native Kubernetes and {{site.data.keyword.Bluemix_notm}} to create a highly available OpenShift Container Platform 3.9 environment.
+This tutorial shows how you can set up OpenShift Container Platform 3.10 on {{site.data.keyword.Bluemix_notm}} to take advantage of the high availability capabilities of native Kubernetes and {{site.data.keyword.Bluemix_notm}} to create a highly available OpenShift Container Platform 3.10 environment.
 Review the following image to find an architectural overview of the infrastructure components that are needed for the Red Hat OpenShift Container Platform to work properly.

 <img src="../images/infra-diagram.png" alt="Infrastructure components for the Red Hat® OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}}" width="800" style="width: 800px; border-style: none"/>

 When you complete this tutorial, the following infrastructure components are provisioned for you:
 - 1 OpenShift Container Platform master node
-- 3 OpenShift Container Platform infrastructure nodes
+- 1 OpenShift Container Platform infrastructure node
-- 2 OpenShift Container Platform application nodes
+- 1 OpenShift Container Platform application node
 - 1 OpenShift Container Platform Bastion node
-- Native {{site.data.keyword.Bluemix_notm}} infrastructure services, such as VLANs, security groups, and network gateways
+- Native {{site.data.keyword.Bluemix_notm}} infrastructure services, such as VLANs and security groups

 ## Objectives
 {: #objectives}

-In this tutorial, you set up Red Hat OpenShift Container Platform version 3.9 on {{site.data.keyword.Bluemix_notm}} infrastructure and deploy your first `nginx` app in the OpenShift cluster.
+In this tutorial, you set up Red Hat OpenShift Container Platform version 3.10 on {{site.data.keyword.Bluemix_notm}} infrastructure and deploy your first `nginx` app in the OpenShift cluster.
 In particular, you will:

 - Set up your environment and all the software that you need for your Red Hat OpenShift Container Platform installation, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and the Terraform OpenShift project.
 - Configure the {{site.data.keyword.Bluemix_notm}} Provider plug-in and define your Red Hat OpenShift Container Platform infrastructure components.
 - Provision {{site.data.keyword.Bluemix_notm}} infrastructure for your Red Hat OpenShift Container Platform components by using Terraform.
 - Install Red Hat OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}} infrastructure.
-- Store the `nginx` image in your internal Docker registry.
 - Deploy the `nginx` app in your OpenShift cluster and expose this app to the public.

 ## Time required
 {: #time}

-4-5 hours
+2-3 hours

 ## Audience
 {: #audience}